Edinburgh-Genome-Foundry/lala/README.rst

     <img src="https://raw.githubusercontent.com/Edinburgh-Genome-Foundry/lala/master/examples/basic_example_timeline.png" width="800">
     </p>

-Finally, here is how to get the visitors a list of visitors and visits, sort out the most frequent visitors, find their locations, and plot it all:
+Here is how to get the visitors a list of visitors and visits, sort out the most frequent visitors, find their locations, and plot it all:

 .. code:: python